Arepo/CV/README.md

  * Compiling and proofing various marketing materials including the main promotional catalogues for each year
  * Promoting and selling books at key academic conferences
  * Being the primary liaison for authors on publication of their book
- * Making a mean cup of tea
+ * Brewing a mean cup of tea

 Education
 --